LaurieLBaker/coa-community-engaged-ds/content/outputs/energy-project/index.md

 participants to get updated, accurate information regaring home energy audits, government rebates and other related information.

+<iframe src="https://coa-energy-upgrade-project.netlify.app" width = "100%" height = "500" title="COA Energy Project Website"></iframe>

+### Quarto Reproducible Reports

-2:We created the Quarto Reproducible Reports template.
+We created the Quarto Reproducible Reports template.
 It will be used for Energy Audits for the Maine Community Wide Comprehensive Energy Upgrades program.
 The work flow for the creation of the audits is:

-1. Collect the data (Happens during an audit)
+1. Collect the data (happens during an audit)

 2. Report the data to google form (happens during/after the audit)